Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: Additional finetuning details

-For pre-training with TD3, we use the hyperparameters defined in \autoref{table:TD3_hyper} for the Adam optimizer, and those in \autoref{table:TD3SGDC_hyper} for SGDC.
+For pre-training with TD3-norm, we use the hyperparameters defined in \autoref{table:TD3_hyper} for the initial tests with the Adam optimizer, and those in \autoref{table:TD3SGDC_hyper} for SGDC.

-Since in a \textit{Sim2Real} scenario the distribution shift might affect the actual action-value function $Q$, we additionally propose a critic warm-up phase in which the policy is frozen and only the critic is updated.
-All results in \autoref{subsec:finetuneexp} use the SDAC hyperparameters in \autoref{table:SDAC_hyper_ft}, with additional results in \autoref{fig:finetuning_mixed_supp}. \autoref{fig:finetuning_nowarmup} presents an ablation study for the $Q$-warm-up.
+Regarding SDAC, since in a \textit{Sim2Real} scenario the distribution shift might affect the actual action-value function $Q$, we additionally propose a critic warm-up phase in which the policy is frozen and only the critic is updated.
+All results in \autoref{subsec:finetuneexp} use the SDAC hyperparameters in \autoref{table:SDAC_hyper_ft}.